Dates, Prices & Info

-The Environment & Weather
+Environment & Weather

 Your safety is of paramount concern to us.
-Toward that end we provide highly competent guides, a premier polar sailing vessel manned by a world-class skipper and crew with extensive experience in Antarctic waters, and the very best equipment.
+Toward that end, we provide highly competent guides, a premier polar sailing vessel manned by a world-class skipper and crew with extensive experience in Antarctic waters, and the very best equipment.
 Our guides and crew are thoroughly trained in emergency wilderness first-aid techniques and maritime survival in polar waters.
 Ultimately, our guides make decisions with everyone’s comfort and safety in mind, while trying to maximize the adventure experience for each individual.
 We must stress that listening carefully to your guide’s instructions and directions is ultimately your responsibility and in your best interest and that of the group.

-We provide all group gear such as life jackets, tents, sleeping bags and liners, expedition-style camping mattresses, kayaks, survival suits, waterproof overshoes, and a comprehensive first-aid kit and satellite phone for emergency communications.
+We provide all group gear such as life jackets, tents, sleeping bags and liners, expedition-style camping mattresses, kayaks, Mustang suits, waterproof overshoes, and a comprehensive first-aid kit and satellite phone for emergency communications.
 We will supply you with an individual and very comprehensive Clothing & Equipment list prior to your departure.

 Getting There & Getting Home